tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 Where [EXPRESSION] is made up of: [OPTIONS] [TESTS] [ACTIONS].
 In:

 `find / -name test`, the [PATH] = */*, the [EXPRESSION] = `-name test` where `-name test` = [TEST]

+###[TESTS] -maxdepth

+How many dirs deep do you want to go? `find . -maxdepth 0`

+Where:

+1. `maxdepth 0` is only 1 file which is the current dir itself and
+2. `maxdepth 1` is the content of the current dir

 ###[TESTS] -name